Cygnus Shawl -- Knitting Patterns -- PDF Download

 Cygnus, which is both the Latin word for “swan” and one of oldest and most recognizable constellations (the swan constellation) of the northern hemisphere, is a rectangular lace wrap featuring a variety of knitted lace constructions that create the overall effect of an heirloom piece to be treasured for generations.
 The body of this wrap is composed of eight lace panels which repeat across the length of the fabric, including two center panels of “Wings of the Swan” lace.
 The Fairfax lace edging that begins and ends this wrap is an heirloom lace pattern that first appeared in print form in the 1800s in Weldon’s Practical Knitter.
 The overall pattern contains both charts and written instructions.

 In relation to the heirloom quality of the design, the shawl is knit in a natural, undyed, single-ply, American-raised wool.This yarn, Cedar Hill Farm Company’s Single Sheep, has a slightly rustic hand and is exceedingly luminous and soft.
 Single-ply and finely-plyed fingering weight handspun yarns are recommended for this pattern.

 This pattern is featured in John Martin’s book Wool and Wine: People.
 Passion, Conversations.

 The sample of the Cygnus Lace Shawl pattern is shown here knit with Cedar Hill Farm Co.
 Single Sheep (1050 yds) in the Natural colorway.

 All patterns include customer support, so if you are confused about a direction or have a question about a yarn substitution, feel free to contact me, the designer, at firstname.lastname@example.org.

-The patterns available for purchase through this shop are protected by copyright laws.
-They cannot be reproduced for personal profit or individual sale without the written consent of the designer, Keya Kuhn.
+The patterns available for purchase through this shop are subject to copyright laws.
+They cannot be reproduced for personal profit, charitable gain, or individual sale without the written consent of the designer, Keya Kuhn.